 Snapdragon 625 vs. Samsung Exynos 7870

 Exynos 7870 is quite similar to 625 in performance as it is also manufactured with 14nm FinFET Process and has eight Cortex-A53 Cores.
 The frequency of CPUs (1.6 GHz) is slightly lower when compared to 625.
 It has the ARM’s Mali-T830 GPU and LPDDR3 RAM.
 Samsung Galaxy J7 Prime has this Processor.
-Both the SOCs are quite good, but Qualcomm 625 has a slight edge due to higher CPU frequency.
+Both the SOCs are quite good, but Qualcomm 625 has a slight edge due to higher CPU frequency and a better GPU.

 Comparison vs. HiSilicon Kirin 650